Exit Planning for Family Businesses

 - Exit planning must consider current income tax, estate and gifting regulations.
 These change periodically and the changes have deadlines attached to them.

 HELPFUL TIP - Planning is key to developing a successful exit strategy - it takes time and money.
-We often advise family business entrepreneurs to consider assigning the responsibility for organizing the their parents exit strategy to the
+We often advise family business entrepreneurs to consider assigning the responsibility for ORGANIZING their parents exit strategy to the

 "WITHOUT A GOOD QUESTION A GOOD ANSWER HAS NO PLACE TO GO..."